-With the increased use of technologies such as the Internet and the dependence on computer systems to perform necessary business functions, the Portfolios and their service providers, and your ability to transact with the Portfolios, may be negatively impacted due to operational matters arising from, among other problems, human errors, systems and technology disruptions or failures, or cybersecurity incidents.
-A cybersecurity incident may refer to intentional or unintentional events that allow an unauthorized party to gain access to Portfolio assets, customer data, or proprietary information, or cause a Portfolio or Trust service providers (including, but not limited to, the Portfolios' manager, distributor, fund accountants, custodian, transfer agent, sub-advisers (if applicable), and financial intermediaries), as well as the securities trading venues and their service providers, to suffer data corruption or lose operational functionality.
+With the increased use of technologies such as mobile devices and "cloud"-based offerings, and the dependence on the Internet and computer systems to perform necessary business functions, the Portfolios and their service providers, and your ability to transact with the Portfolios, may be negatively impacted due to operational matters arising from, among other problems, human errors, systems and technology disruptions or failures, or cybersecurity incidents.
+A cybersecurity incident may refer to intentional or unintentional events that allow an unauthorized party to gain access to Portfolio assets, customer data, or proprietary information, or cause a Portfolio or Trust service providers (including, but not limited to, the Portfolios' manager, distributor, fund accountants, custodian, transfer agent, sub-advisers (if applicable), and financial intermediaries), as well as the securities trading venues and their service providers, to suffer data corruption or lose operational functionality, which may be via "ransomware" that renders the systems inoperable until appropriate actions are taken.
 A cybersecurity incident could, among other things, result in the loss or theft of customer data or funds, customers or employees being unable to access electronic systems ("denial of services"), loss or theft of proprietary information or corporate data, physical damage to a computer or network system, or remediation costs associated with system repairs.
 Any of these results could have a substantial adverse impact on the Portfolios and their shareholders.
 For example, if a cybersecurity incident results in a denial of service, Portfolio shareholders could lose access to their electronic accounts and be unable to buy or sell Portfolio shares for an unknown period of time, and employees could be unable to access electronic systems to perform critical duties for the Portfolios, such as trading, NAV calculation, shareholder accounting or fulfillment of Portfolio share purchases and redemptions.